 Common standards regarding how and when data is retired or archived is a path towards less bloat and improved performance with databases.
 Well thought out and implemented policies about access and disclosure can help prevent much dreaded leaks and breaches that can be incredibly damaging and disruptive.

-The Role of the Executive Steering Committee
+What is the Role of the Executive Steering Committee?

 A way of anchoring this kind data governance aim within an organisation is to establish and empower an Executive Steering Committee.
 This Committee typically consists of a relatively small number of executives and has the information and decision-making capacity to understand and implement not only new, organisation-wide data policies but the cultural change that is required to bring them successfully into practice.

 It is important for this Committee to be truly cross-department and be able to assert decisions across different business areas.
 Failure to ensure that the necessary changes are applied totally and consistently would represent a failure of Data Governance.